Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks: Scaling Up Bayesian UQ with Neural Networks

-According to universal approximation theorem \cite{Cybenko_1989,Pinkus_1999,Zhou_2017}, a feed-forward artificial neural network can approximate any continuous function given some mild assumptions about the activation functions.
+where $u_R\in\mbX$ is a reconstruction of $u$; $\phi$ and $\psi$ can be chosen as multilayer NNs similar to Equation \eqref{eq:dnn}.
+Depending on the layers and structures, we could have convolutional AE (CAE) \cite{Guo_2017,RIBEIRO_2018}, variational AE (VAE) \cite{Kingma2014,Kingma_2019}, etc. According to universal approximation theorem \cite{Cybenko_1989,Pinkus_1999,Zhou_2017}, a feed-forward artificial NN can approximate any continuous function given some mild assumptions about the activation functions.
 Theoretically, an AE with suitable activation functions could represent an identity map, i.e. $\psi \circ \phi = id$.
 An accurate reconstruction of the input implies a good low-dimensional representation encoded in $\phi$.
 In practice, the success of the algorithm heavily relies on the quality of the trained AE.
-Note that we train the AE with ensembles $\{u_n^{(j)}, j=1,\cdots J, n=0,\cdots, N\}$ from the calibration stage.
-Even though there is difference between $\psi\circ\phi$ and the identity map $id$, AE could provide a reconstruction $\psi\circ\phi(u)$ very close to the original parameter $u$.
+There is a trade-off in choosing the proper latent dimensionality, $d_L$: smaller $d_L$ throttles the information flowing through AE and leads to higher reconstruction errors (See Figure \ref{fig:bbd_pairpdf}); larger $d_L$ could reduce reconstruction error, but it may also negatively impact the computational efficiency of MCMC algorithms defined on the resulting latent subspace.
+Note that we train the AE with ensembles $\{u_n^{(j)}\}_{j=1,n=0}^{J,N}$ from the calibration stage.
+Even though $\psi\circ\phi$ might be different from the identity map $id$, AE could still provide a reconstruction $\psi\circ\phi(u)$ very close to the original parameter $u$.
 See Figure \ref{fig:elliptic_reconstruction} (Section \ref{sec:elliptic}) and Figure \ref{fig:adif_reconstruction} (Section \ref{sec:adif}) for examples.

 The potential function $\Phi(u)$ and its derivative $D\Phi(u)$ can be projected to the latent space $\mbX_L$ -- denoted as $\Phi_r(u_L)$ and $D\Phi_r(u_L)$ respectively -- as follows: